-We will agree, and beneficial owners of notes (to which we refer as "note owners") will be deemed to agree, by their purchase of notes or interests therein, to treat notes or interests therein (other than any notes owned by the depositor or any of its affiliates (including, without limitation, the trust, the sponsor and the originator) or as may be required otherwise in the case of any person in whose hands, or in the hands of a predecessor holder, the notes would not be treated in their entirety as indebtedness for U.S. federal income tax purposes pursuant to Section 385 of the Code) as debt for U.S. federal, state and local income tax purposes.
+We will agree, and beneficial owners of notes (to which we refer as "note owners") will be deemed to agree, by their purchase of notes or interests therein, to treat notes or interests therein (other than any notes owned by the depositor or any of its affiliates (including, without limitation, the trust, the sponsor and the originator) or as may be required otherwise in the case of any person in whose hands, or in the hands of a predecessor holder, the notes would not be treated in their entirety as indebtedness for U.S. federal income tax purposes pursuant to Section 385 of the Code) as debt for U.S. federal, state and local income and franchise tax purposes.
+The remainder of this summary assumes that the notes are classified as indebtedness for U.S. federal income tax purposes.
 Beneficial owners of notes should consult their own tax advisors regarding the tax consequences, if any, of the notes if they are not treated as indebtedness for U.S. federal income tax purposes.